 The Short Market Club is the latest venture of Luke Dale-Roberts, the renowned executive chef of The Test Kitchen.
 Set in a beautiful heritage building in downtown Cape Town, The Short Market Club is a stunning and luxurious dining space.
 The tasteful interior decorating, featuring dark leather and wood, creates an inviting and comfortable atmosphere.
 The star of the show here, however, is the food.
 Executive chef Wesley Randles is Luke Dale-Roberts’ protégé, and it shows in the stylish re-interpretations of classic dishes.
 Try the Za’atar Charred Cauliflower with mashed goats cheese, mint, and lentil dressing.
 Simply impeccable!
 The Short Market Club is the perfect restaurant for those in search of the modern tastes of Cape Town.

 Ideally situated in the heart of the Victoria & Alfred Waterfront, Willoughby & Co. has rightfully earned a reputation for offering some of Cape Town’s best seafood.
 Sushi, tempura, soups, and salads are the fine dishes that come out of its stellar Japanese kitchen.
 The amount of variety offered on the sushi menu is impressive.
 Even the standard California rolls impress with their fresh ingredients and vibrant flavor.
 Other popular dishes include calamari, sole and fish, and chips.
-With seafood as fresh and delicious as this, it is little surprising that Willoughby & Co. is a popular stop for locals and tourists alike.
+With seafood as fresh and delicious as this, it is little surprise that Willoughby & Co. is a popular stop for locals and tourists alike.
 Our advice is to arrive early to avoid the lines and to ensure fast service.

 One of our favorite restaurants in the Franschhoek Valley is Café BonBon, located on the La Petite Dauphine farm and vineyard.
 La Petite Dauphine is situated on a historical working fruit farm two kilometers from the village of Franschhoek.
 The dramatic Franschhoek Mountains form a perfect backdrop to the café setting.
 The café has been skillfully converted from a 200-year-old wine cellar.
 Nestled under more majestic oak trees, the terrace offers a glimpse into refined country life with ponds, vineyards, and orchards.
 Inside Café BonBon terracotta tiles, earthen walls, and exposed wood rafters create a charming country feel.
 The menu features items such as their much-requested slow-roasted pork belly and delicious freshly-made ravioli.
 Seasonal changes are made to the offerings with ingredients that showcase the abundant regional produce.
 The wine list with local wines and a select few vineyards from further afield has been carefully considered.